seifhassine/REasy/readme.md

 @TrikzMe for RE's MurMurHash3

-@praydog, for making the RSZ JSON dumps
+@praydog, for making the RSZ JSON dumps and REF.

 @don on Discord for helping out with .exe debugging related stuff.